 Assemblies and Houses

 Our school week is bookended by two whole school assemblies which aim to educate and celebrate the very best of our school, local and wider community.
-The focus of our Monday assembly is to introduce our Fundamental British Value of the week through our Yoimoji character and celebrate the previous week’s FBV character through the giving of student council certificates and badges.
+The focus of our Monday assembly is to introduce our British Value of the week through our Yoimoji character and celebrate the previous week’s value character through the giving of student council certificates and badges.
 Our Friday assembly has a community or global theme and is also a time to celebrate student achievement, behavior and attitude through the giving of ‘Well Done’ postcards and Head teacher awards.

-Our school council is made up of eleven members who are voted in each term by their class.
+Our school council is made up of a representative of each class who are voted in each term by their class.
 They meet every Friday morning with the headteacher.
 The main focus of this meeting is to discuss and celebrate how the weeks Yoimoji, which promote British Values, has been lived out daily in our school community.
 The council bring examples from their classes and create a poster which is then displayed for the week in the school hall, emailed home and put on our website.
 Members can vote for one person in each class to be given a badge and certificate to celebrate their achievement and this is given out at the Monday discuss issues of importance to the school and students.

 The School Council provides an opportunity for students to raise issues which are important to them, their class and the school.
 These can include asking for equipment or events.

 We are currently setting up an Eco-Schools Committee to support our work with Less CO2.
 Pupils are involved in reducing our carbon footprint as well as our energy bills.
-We have an Eco focus weekly through our QEII Newsround which is seen by all students across the school.

 During lunch times some of the senior students support the primary department by taking on the role of a playground buddy.
 They help on the playground by playing games and being a good a role model.
 They also help in the lunch hall by sitting with the children, chatting and encouraging communication whilst also supporting them to make healthy choices